OneAppExchange/levelup/sessions/session-02.md

 More information about the [@api decorator click here](https://lwc.dev/guide/reference#%40api)

+## Terminology

+**Fields, Properties, and Attributes**
+Declare fields in your component’s JavaScript class.
+Reference them in your component’s template to dynamically update content.

+Field and property are almost interchangeable terms.
+A component author declares fields in a class.
+An instance of the class has properties.
+To component consumers, fields are properties.
+In a Lightning web component, only fields that a component author decorates with @api are publicly available to consumers as object properties.

+Property and attribute are almost interchangeable terms and can be confusing.
+Generally speaking, in HTML we talk about attributes, and in JavaScript we talk about properties.

 ## Coding
 We will use our first decorator @api.
 This decorator is binding a Javascript property with a Template property, so now the template has a property called name, and we can set a value from the template.